AustralianSynchrotron/mex1-xrf-analysis/README.md

 # XRF Analysis Toolkit

-A comprehensive Python package for X-ray fluorescence (XRF) and differential phase contrast (DPC) analysis.
+An initial attempt to make a Python package for X-ray fluorescence (XRF) and differential phase contrast (DPC) analysis.
+It is thin but will grow.

 ## Features